The Beat Farmers: Later activity post-Country Dick

 In January 2010, the Beat Farmers started a tradition of an annual Hootenanny that features Jerry Raney, Joey Harris and Rollie Love getting together to play Beat Farmers songs.
 These are held at the Belly Up Tavern in Solana Beach, California.
 The show typically features Raney (playing with his band, The Farmers), Harris (playing with his band, Joey Harris and the Mentals) as well as the Beat Farmers with Love (and Joel Kmak on drums).
 There is typically a number of special guests as well.
 These have included Dave Alvin, Steve Berlin, Mojo Nixon, Paul Kamanski and others as they pay tribute to Country Dick Montana and Buddy Blue.

 On Feb.
 26, 2022, the Beat Farmers (Raney, Harris, Love, Kmak) performed on the Outlaw Country Cruise.
 They performed two other sets (Feb.
-27 and March 2) as well as joining the he Warner Hodges Band (ex-Jason and the Scorchers) for a jam session.
+27 and March 2) as well as joining the Warner Hodges Band (ex-Jason and the Scorchers) for a jam session.
 The Beat Farmers will be on the West Coast version of the Outlaw Country Cruise in 2022.